MichaelPanzer/Hawaii-Bill-Parser/README.md

-Follow the prompts to generate a .docx file located at Documents/Output.docx
+Follow the prompts to generate a .docx file located at the specified directory